 Dear new social work major,

-Dear incoming Social Work students,
+Dear Social Work Majors,

 Welcome to our crazy, interesting, never dull, and intriguing profession!
 Through the Social Work Program at Mansfield University, you will learn many techniques and skills that will carry with you through your future career.
 But never fear, if you feel as though you can't learn enough from books alone, during your last semester you will have an internship at a site of your choice where you will put in five hundred hours.
 This experience can either be one of the best or worst of your schooling career: it's all in what you make it!

 Take time to learn about your fellow students and each of your professors.
 These are the people that you will be spending the rest of your college career with so it is important to get to know them.
 By learning about your fellow students, you will be able to gage who you would work better with if put in a group project scenario.
 As you may already know, the group you are with can either make or break your group grade.